The mission of the City of Eagle Police is to focus on what matters most -- creating safer places for you to live, work

 Chief Patrick Calley is a Sergeant with the Ada County Sheriff's Office who has served with the agency since 1989.

 Prior to being named the interim Chief of Police in Eagle in Sept.
 2014, Patrick worked as a patrol sergeant in the city.
-Patrick took over for Steve Bartlett, who was promoted to the rank of Captain in the Ada County Sheriff's Office and is currently in charge of the Community Information and Administrative Investigation units and special projects.
+Patrick took over for Steve Bartlett, who was promoted to the rank of administrative Captain in the Ada County Sheriff's Office and is currently in charge of the Community Information and Administrative Investigation units and special projects.

 The Eagle Police Department is committed to providing the highest quality of police services with crime prevention and problem-solving being of highest priority.
 Chief Calley is committed to maintaining the quality of life that the City of Eagle is known for and deserves.

 Fast Facts about the City of Eagle